Continuous Diffusion Models Can Obey Formal Syntax: Evaluation

 \paragraph{Metrics and Baselines} We report \textit{constraint satisfaction rate} (the fraction of generated samples that satisfy the regex constraint) and \emph{pass@10} (the fraction of benchmarks for which at least one of the first 10 samples satisfies the constraint), along with perplexity (geometric mean over all constraint-matching samples), and fluency (arithmetic mean over all constraint-matching samples).
 Perplexity is computed using LLama3.1-8B~\cite{grattafiori2024llama3herdmodels} as the reference distribution, while fluency was measured on a scale of 0 to 100 by using Claude Sonnet 4.5-20250929 as an external LLM judge (prompts to derive fluency are adapted from~\citet{readability} and can be found in the Appendix, \Cref{app:fluency}).

-Our baseline is constrained generation for autoregressive models using the Guidance library~\cite{guidance} with GPT2-Small, Medium, and Large.
-This choice follows the original PLAID~\cite{plaid} paper~\cite{plaid}, which demonstrates that the capacity of the base PLAID model lies in between GPT2-Small and Medium.
+Our primary baselines are \rone constrained decoding for autoregressive models using the Guidance library~\cite{guidance} with GPT2-Small, Medium, and Large, and \rtwo constrained decoding for discrete diffusion using LLaDA-8B~\cite{llada} with DINGO~\cite{dingo}, a constrained decoding algorithm for regular constraints on discrete diffusion.
+We also provide a short comparison against classifier guidance.
+The choice of GPT-2 models follows the original PLAID paper~\cite{plaid}, which demonstrates that the capacity of the base PLAID model lies in between GPT2-Small and Medium.
+LLaDA is much stronger than PLAID~\cite{llada} and is one of the strongest discrete diffusion models for text available; we use it as a baseline to illustrate the current capabilities and limitations of constrained decoding on discrete diffusion.

-We evaluate \name using different guidance scales $\gamma$ (\Cref{eq:diff-gradient}); $\gamma=2.5$ is most effective.
-The reported metrics use $\gamma=2.5$ unless otherwise noted.
+We evaluated \name across different guidance scales $\gamma$ (\Cref{eq:diff-gradient}). $\gamma=2.5$ was most effective; reported statistics use $\gamma=2.5$ unless otherwise noted.
+Classifier guidance was evaluated at $\gamma=2.5$ as well.
 We also compare our computational overhead against PLAID's.
 The PLAID model also has native guidance capabilities that allow it to loosely model some of our regular expressions, so we make comparisons where applicable.